Al-Yarmouk SC (Kuwait)

-Al Yarmouk is mostly famous for its football team, which gave rise to a plethora of talented Kuwaiti players during the course of its history.
-The club has only achieved 4 trophies since it was first established, 2 of which were the Prince Cups in 1970 and 1973, which is usually regarded as the most prestigious and important trophy in Kuwaiti football.
+Al Yarmouk is mostly famous for its football team, which gave rise to Kuwaiti players during the course of its history.
+The club has only achieved 4 trophies since it was first established, 2 of which were the Prince Cups in 1970 and 1973.
 The other 2 trophy achievements were the Second Division titles won in 1968 and 1989.

-Al Yarmouk sports club went through a major renovation project since 2006, as part of a grand scheme to regenerate interest within the local Mishref community.
-A new stadium was built, together with swimming facilities and an indoor arena for basketball, handball, volleyball, futsal and table tennis.
-A track and field team is also widely financed from the club's department.
+Al Yarmouk sports club went through a renovation project since 2006, as part of a scheme to regenerate interest within the local Mishref community.
+A new stadium was built, together with swimming facilities and an indoor arena for basketball, handball, volleyball, futsal and table tennis, Judo. track and field team is also widely financed from the club's department.

-The club's main two colors are navy blue and white, representing the sea, which was a major part of Failaka Island's culture.
+The club's main two colors are navy blue and white, representing the sea, which was a part of Failaka Island's culture.
 The logo represents ancient Greek ruins located in Failaka Island, also known as 'Ikaros' during the times of Alexander the Great.
-Al Yarmouk club has since used this logo and color as a representation of their potential strength to success.

 The club is not as popular as Kuwait's big five elite (Kuwait SC, Al-Arabi SC, Qadsia SC, Kazma SC and Salmiya SC), however, it is usually supported primarily by people in the surrounding area of the club's location.
 Prior to the Gulf War, it was supported by the local inhabitants of Failaka Island.
-After relocation, it shifted away from Failaka's fanbase and is now attracting fans mostly from the Mishref residential area, although it also attracts supporters from other nearby areas such as Salwa and Bayan.
+After relocation, it shifted away from Failaka's fanbase and is now attracting fans mostly from the Mishref residential area.